sametcaka/SU2_wiki_images/AD-Build.md

+It is recommended to read the information at [[Build from Source]] first prior reading this section.

 In order to use the [discrete adjoint solver](https://github.com/su2code/SU2/wiki/Software-Components#algorithmic-differentiation-support-and-discrete-adjoint) the compilation requires two additional libraries.
 [CoDi](https://github.com/SciCompKL/CoDiPack) provides the AD datatype and [AdjointMPI](https://github.com/michel2323/AdjointMPI) provides the infrastructure for the MPI communication when the reverse mode of AD is used.
 Both libraries are added as submodules in the git repository of SU2.

 ## Configuration with AD support